 Policy identification and the process of evaluating different policy scenarios throughout the course of this project will give the Island participants the opportunity to determine the best avenues to address current policy situations and the clearest path to policy reforms that might be needed in order to encourage organic and sustainable agriculture in linkage with the local tourism industry.

-The project team will meet regularly to review progress and constraints in achieving project goals.
-Meetings will be accomplished via telephone conference call and with in-person meetings on a regular basis.
-The effectiveness of this project will be determined in a number of ways.
-Our criteria will be compared to contributions reported by survey respondents (e.g., did we identify all relevant subject areas for exploration or did respondents enlighten us further into our study).
-Survey demographic results will be compared to information from the official agricultural statistical survey sources, as well as other relevant sources, to determine if consistencies exist across data collection methods.
-Requests for information will be monitored.
-Information gained at the end of the project as to policies impacted, plans for change and linkages encouraged (especially involving keys and barriers to success) will be monitored beyond the project time frame (should resources permit).
+The project team met regularly to review progress and constraints in achieving project goals.
+Meetings were accomplished via telephone conference call and with in-person meetings on a regular basis.
+The effectiveness of this project was determined in a number of ways.
+Survey demographic results was compared to information from the official agricultural statistical survey sources, as well as other relevant sources, to determine if consistencies exist across data collection methods.
+Requests for information were monitored.
+Information gained at the end of the project as to policies impacted, plans for change and linkages encouraged (especially involving keys and barriers to success) will be monitored beyond the project time frame.

-Effectiveness of the project in gaining participation from those affected in the USVI/PR will be determined through responses to survey instruments, participation in focus group sessions, and through participation in an end-phase symposium on the issues.
+Effectiveness of the project in gaining participation from those affected in the USVI was determined through responses to survey instruments, participation in focus group sessions, through participation in end-phase symposiums on the issues and placing of project personnel into positions of leadership and authority to implement project recommendations into the future.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.